This topic describes how to view job instance details in MaxCompute Studio.

 View job instance details

-- Use a Logview URL or a local offline Logview file to open the details about a job
+- Use a Logview URL or a local Logview file to view the details about a job instance

-Logview is a common method to view details about job instances.
-It allows you to view the status of tasks that are submitted by other users in other projects.
+This is a common method to view details about job instances.
+You can also use Logview to view the status of tasks that are submitted by other users in other projects.
 You can view details about a job instance by entering a valid Logview URL in MaxCompute Studio.

-In the top menu bar of IntelliJ IDEA, choose Open job detail by logview dialog box, you can copy a valid Logview URL or export a local offline Logview file..
+In the main menu bar of IntelliJ IDEA, choose Open job detail by logview dialog box, you can copy a valid Logview URL or export a local offline Logview file..
 In the

 - In Job Explorer, double-click a MaxCompute job instance to view its details.